Applications have now closed for 2022, please join our pānui list to be notified of future funding rounds

 • Can demonstrate clear outcomes towards creating “future leaders armed with ancient wisdom”

-To apply for this award, fill out the online application form below and supply the following documents:
+To apply for this scholarship, fill out the online application form and supply the following documents:

 • A short moemoea description providing information on what you or your organisation wishes to achieve with this funding, and the proposed path of achieving these aspirations (max 800 words)